 Butcher paper is always available in any butcher shop, so you can easily collect them while buying brisket.
 It is one kind of longer and broader grey color paper which you can use except foil paper.

 Parchment paper is another kind of available paper that you can also use for wrapping brisket.
-It is made from deoxidized elements, so healthier and environment-friendly.
+It is made from deoxidized elements, so it is healthier and environment-friendly.

 Plastic is one of the most common and always available kitchen elements.
 So you can use this to wrap your brisket.
 For this, spread the plastic and keep the brisket on one side of it.